rashadalh/sc-takehome/README.md

 - Uniswap swap paths can be [encoded in bytes and decoded](https://uniswapv3book.com/milestone_4/path.html?highlight=path#swap-path) using the [`Path.sol` library](https://github.com/Uniswap/v3-periphery/blob/697c2474757ea89fec12a4e6db16a574fe259610/contracts/libraries/Path.sol).
 - Example of using the `path` is also in `SwapRouter.sol`.
 3. You may need to review other resources related to UniV3 if not yet familiar.

-## Note
-1. Recommendations
-- Start by diagramming out the flow for callback control flow to ensure understanding of the requirements.
-2. NOTE
-- If the task is challenging, please do not hestitate to reach out with any questions if there are blockers.
-    - We would ***much rather have open discussions around the problem to work it out together as part of the takehome process*** than to have the participant be discouraged and not complete the task.
-We are looking for a glimpse into your thought process as you tacke non-trivial problems.
-- You are also encouraged to reference any resources or tools online if it helps your process.

 ## Usage